-As noted above, target compensation for each of our Executives is established at the beginning of each year with reference to the 50 percentile of the comparator group.
+As noted above, target compensation for each of our Executives is established at the beginning of each year with reference to the 50th percentile of the relevant peer group.
 Each Executive's actual compensation each year may be above or below the target level based on individual, business unit and overall Company performance, as well as changes in the price of the Company's common stock.
-The chart below illustrates the relationship between the Top Five Compensation and the Company's Adjusted EBITDA and also reflects the retirement of David Scheible as President and CEO and Mr. Doss' promotion into that role as of January 1, 2016.
-The Company calculates Adjusted EBITDA for purposes of its incentive plans as consolidated net income before equity income of unconsolidated subsidiaries, interest expense, income tax expense, and depreciation and amortization, as adjusted for: expenses related to merger, acquisition and disposition activities; refinancing or early retirement of debt; acquisition integration costs; and asset or goodwill write-downs; as well as other adjustments for unusual items all as approved by the Compensation and Benefits Committee ("Adjusted EBITDA").
+The chart below illustrates the relationship between the Top Five Compensation and the Company's Adjusted EBITDA and also reflects the retirement of David Scheible as President and CEO and Mr. Doss' promotion into that role as of January 1, 2016, which reduced aggregate compensation of our top five executives significantly in 2016 and 2017.
+The Company calculates Adjusted EBITDA for purposes of its incentive plans as consolidated net income before equity income of unconsolidated subsidiaries, interest expense, income tax expense, and depreciation and amortization, as adjusted for: expenses related to merger, acquisition and disposition activities; refinancing or early retirement of debt; acquisition integration costs; and asset or goodwill write-downs; as well as other adjustments for restructuring or reorganization activities, all as approved by the Compensation and Management Development Committee ("Adjusted EBITDA").
 Adjusted EBITDA is used by the Company as a performance measure for both the short-term cash incentive program and the long-term equity incentive program.